akinsiraifedayo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11-directories gets number of directory and directories in current path, excluding current working diectory and parent 12-newest_files sorts files in order of date and prints the newest 10 13-unique prints unique numbers in a text file in sorted format
+11-directories gets number of directory and directories in current path, excluding current working diectory and parent 12-newest_files sorts files in order of date and prints the newest 10 13-unique prints unique numbers in a text file in sorted format 14-findthatword finds root in the /etc/passwd file and prints that line